-In general the dykes are located on private land and are maintained by the Local Authority.
-Prior to the construction of the dyke improvements carried out under this program the Local Authority submitted to the Ministry a written authorization to enter the private property and carry out the work.
+The Crescent Beach beach protection and the new Crescent Beach East dykes (refer to Section 1.3, Items 2, 3 and 4) are located within right-of-ways owned by the District of Surrey.
+The Serpentine River dyke (refer to Section 1.3, Item 1) is located on private land.
+Prior to the construction of the dyke improvements carried out under this program the District of Surrey submitted to the Ministry a written authorization to enter the private property and carry out the work.